 Success of a company highly depends on goals and objectives that are set.
 We may define goals as the place we want to arrive at as our final destination or target.
 Objectives, on the other hand, are the necessary steps to achieve that target.
 Although, the concept is the same as goals vs. objectives, the definition of these targets and steps change slightly in marketing.
 Now, we will talk about what these terms mean in marketing and what are the differences between them.
 Let’s start!

 The American Marketing Association defines marketing as a set of processes or institutions for creating, communicating and delivering offers that have value for customers.

-Marketing is all the activities that a company do to promote selling a product or a service.
+Marketing is all the activities of a company dedicated to the selling of a product or a service.
 These activities may be celebrity involvements, catchy phrases or slogans, memorable graphics and all the media usage to attract customers’ attention.

 Goals vs. Objectives in Marketing

-Marketing goals are how the marketing department may help the company achieving the goals that the company set.
+Marketing goals are how the marketing department may help the company achieve the goals that the company has set.
 For instance, a goal of the company might be increasing brand awareness.
 The related marketing goal might be increasing product awareness through the different marketing channels.